globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/ethics/policy.md

 ### 4. Societal and Environmental Wellbeing
 GLOBALISE should benefit society and ensure that it is sustainable and minimises environmental impact.

-**Societal Wellbeing** involves recognizing how the project can affect various communities.
+> **Societal Wellbeing** involves recognizing how the project can affect various communities.

 This entails understanding the social and cultural dimensions of the content within the archive.
 Archives contain materials that use language or express views that are now considered offensive or inappropriate.
-It’s important to address this issue sensitively.
 GLOBALISE will warn users of such content in the VOC archives and will contextualise records of contentious or violent past events with sensitivity toward affected groups.

+> **Ecological Impact** involves consideration of the environmental footprint.

-**Ecological Impact** GLOBALISE will consider the environmental footprint of the project throughout its entire lifecycle, from development to implementation.
+GLOBALISE will consider the environmental footprint of the project throughout its entire lifecycle, from development to implementation.

-**Data and Infrastructure** Choices When building and maintaining our infrastructure, we opt for energy-efficient solutions without compromising on performance or reliability.
+**Data and Infrastructure Choices** When building and maintaining our infrastructure, we opt for energy-efficient solutions without compromising on performance or reliability.

 **Resource-Efficient Alternatives** Acknowledging the diverse capabilities of our users, we will provide alternative, lighter versions of our models and datasets.
 This approach ensures that our resources are accessible to a broader audience, including those without access to high-end computing facilities.